 Tip# 2: Signature dining is not the best value for TS credits.
 It costs 2 TS credits, but the monetary price is not twice as much.
 Consider paying out of pocket at these restaurants instead.

 Tip #3: Keep in mind the value of each credit: on average, $38 for TS, $16 for QS and $5.50 for snack.
 Choose menu items of equal or great value.
 At TS restaurants this usually the steak.
 For snacks, its usually bakery items.

 Tip #4: Breakfast is generally not the best value for TS credits, as the meal price is lower than lunch or dinner.

 Tip #5: Guests on the Disney Dining Plan receive a refillable mug.
 If you’re planning on dining at a resort that day, bring your mugs with you!
 You can fill them up at any resort’s food court, not just the one you’re staying at!

 Tip #6: Ask for a side instead of a soda.
 You can always get free water refills within the parks and drinks tend to cost a lot less than a side or dessert.

 Tip #7: If the restaurant serves them,

 Tip #8: Don’t waste snack credits on bottled water.
 You can get a free cup of ice water at any eatery in the park.
 And if you bring your own refillable water bottle, you’ll always have something cold to drink.

 Tip #9: Use snack credits wisely.
-They can buy you a French pastry at Epcot, a sundae in Magic Kingdom, a Starbucks coffee, a Dole Whip, a large gourmet muffin, among other things.
-Don’t waste them on a banana or similar inexpensive items.
+They can buy you a French pastry at Epcot, a sundae in the Magic Kingdom, a Starbucks coffee, a Dole Whip, a large gourmet muffin, among other things.
+Don’t waste them on a banana or similarly inexpensive items.